Checkout Optimization

 According to Salesforce, 66% of consumers say they expect brands to understand their individual needs, while 70% say that how well a company understands their needs impacts their brand loyalty.

-Giving shoppers recommendations for products that are complementary to their cart contents is a powerful strategy to maximize AOV via upselling and cross-selling.
+Giving shoppers recommendations for products that are complementary to their cart contents is a powerful strategy to maximize average order value (AOV) via upselling and cross-selling.

 Moreover, if shoppers have to hunt all over your website to find a companion item, shopping cart abandonment is more likely.
 By conveniently spotlighting related products, customers can make sure they have everything they need to make the most of their purchase.